Irwin Conference Center: Construction

 Irwin Union Trust officials announced in January 1953 that they would begin constructing a modern-style bank building in downtown Columbus by either April or June.
 The Irwin Union Trust issued eviction notices to the Griffith Building's residents that April, and work on demolishing the Griffith Building began the next month.
-Eight firms submitted bids for the general contract to construct the building, and construction contracts were awarded to four Indiana–based firms that July.
-J. L. Simmons Company was hired as the general contractor, the Taylor Lumber and Supply Company as mechanical engineer, the Long Electric Company as the electrical engineer, and the Service Elevator Company as the elevator contractor.
+Eight firms submitted bids for the general contract to construct the building, and contracts were awarded to four Indiana–based firms that July.
+J. L. Simmons Company was hired as the general contractor, the Taylor Lumber and Supply Company as the mechanical engineer, the Long Electric Company as the electrical engineer, and the Service Elevator Company as the elevator contractor.
 Although construction began in 1953, most work did not start until the following year.